Health & WellnessNews

 Once the guide RNA has been designed, it needs to be delivered to the target cells.
 This can be done using a variety of methods, including viral vectors or electroporation.
 Once the guide RNA is inside the cell, it can direct the Cas9 protein to the correct location in the DNA.

-Once the Cas9 protein has been guided to the correct location in the DNA by the guide RNA, it binds to the DNA and cuts it.
+Binding and Cutting the DNA: Once the Cas9 protein has been guided to the correct location in the DNA by the guide RNA, it binds to the DNA and cuts it.
 This creates a double-stranded break in the DNA.
+The cell then attempts to repair the break, either through a process called non-homologous end joining (NHEJ) or homology-directed repair (HDR).

 CRISPR-Cas9